 Advanced glycation end products (AGEs) are what causes stiffening of blood vessels, macular degeneration, and loss of suppleness and elasticity of the skin.

-It’s not hard to guess what to eat to look younger than your age.
-The answer is simple: stick to natural foods and avoid processed foods.
+So the answer is simple to staying young is simple: stick to natural foods and avoid processed foods.
+Eat moderately.
 Your mind and body will thank you in the end.

-- Take up exercise to increase blood circulation
+- Exercise – take up exercise to increase blood circulation in the skin.

-- Sleep well – one of the most important factors for looking good
+- Sleep well – one of the most important factors for looking young.

 1. Heinrich U, Gärtner C, Wiebusch M, Eichler O, Sies H, Tronnier H, Stahl W. Supplementation with beta-carotene or a similar amount of mixed carotenoids protects humans from UV-induced erythema.
 J Nutr.
 2003 Jan;133(1):98-101.
 PMID: 12514275